Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions: Ordered phases

 \subsection{Sharp magnon peak in the AFM phase}

 The long-range interacting Heisenberg chain in the AFM phase likely shares properties with the standard 2D Heisenberg model, even though the magnon dispersion is anomalous in the former.
-High-order SWT calculations for the 2D Heisenberg model \cite{Igarashi92,Canali93,Igarashi05,Syromyatnikov10,Powalski15,Powalski18}; show that the dynamic structure factor contains a dominant $\delta$-function at the lowest frequency $\omega_k$ (the dispersion relation), followed by an incoherent multi-magnon continuum,
+High-order SWT calculations for the 2D Heisenberg model \cite{Igarashi92,Canali93,Igarashi05,Syromyatnikov10,Powalski15,Powalski18} show that the dynamic structure factor contains a dominant $\delta$-function at the lowest frequency $\omega_k$ (the dispersion relation), followed by an incoherent multi-magnon continuum,

 where $S_0(\textbf{k})$ is the spectral weight of the leading magnon pole and $S_c$ represents the continuum weight above $\omega_k$ (as indicated by the step function $\theta$).
-Some broadening of the magnon peak may also be expected \cite{Chernyshev02}, though there are no specific quantitative calculations including this aspect, as far as we are aware.
+Some broadening of the magnon peak may also be expected.
+Within SWT, for collinear antiferromagnets broadening will appear at very high order in $1/S$ (while appearing at low order in non-collinear systems) \cite{Chernyshev06}, but there are no specific quantitative calculations including this aspect, as far as we are aware.

-A SAC parametrization motivated by Eq.~(\ref{eq:Sqw1}) was implemented in a study of the 2D Heisenberg model \cite{Shao17} and we here use the same approach for the long-range chain in the AFM phase.
+A SAC parametrization motivated by Eq.~(\ref{eq:Sqw1}) was implemented in a study of the two-dimensional (2D) Heisenberg model \cite{Shao17} and we here use the same approach for the long-range chain in the AFM phase.
 In this SAC ``$\delta$-edge'' parametrization, illustrated in Fig.~\ref{singlepeakpara}, the normalized spectral function includes a ``macroscopic'' $\delta$-function of weight $a_0$,

 and a continuum above its energy $\omega_0$.
 The continuum is parametrized in the same way as in the equal-amplitude case, but now with the constraint that the $N_\omega$ ``microscopic'' $\delta$-functions are only allowed above $\omega_0$.
 Their total spectral weight is accordingly $(1-a_0)$, which is divided evenly, i.e. their microscopic weights are $(1-a_0)/N_\omega$.